Vlad9572324/finger_light_control/README.md

-# This code demonstrates how to interact with the fingers of the right hand using the example of controlling light bulbs
+# finger_light_control
-#This code demonstrates how to interact with the fingers of the right hand using the example of controlling light bulbs.
+This code demonstrates how to interact with the fingers of the right hand using the example of controlling light bulbs